-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results doses before visit 1 Daration disturbance and quality of sleep sleep between the buprenorphine and tramadol prolonged-release groups (P value not reported).
-Supplemental analgesic medication was permitted throughout the assessment, patient- investigator-rated and global assessment of There were statistically significant differences in favor of buprenorphine compared to tramadol prolonged-release with regard to patient- and investigator-rated global assessment of pain relief (P=0.039 and P=0.020, respectively). study.
-Paracetamol up to pain relief, patient preference and safety Ninety of 128 patients (70.3%; 95% CI, 62 to 78) preferred a once-weekly patch as a basic analgesic treatment for OA pain in the future.
-2,000 mg/day was allowed.
-Salety There were no differences between the two treatment groups in the total number of reported adverse events (P value not reported).
-The most commonly observed adverse events in the buprenorphine group were nausea (30.4%), constipation (18.8%) and dizziness (15.9%).
-Conaghan et al AC, MC, OL, PG, RCT N=220 Primary: Average pain Primary: In the ITT analysis, the treatment difference between buprenorphine plus paracetamol Buprenorphine transdermal system 5 to 25 μg/hour Patients ≥60 years of age 10 weeks of titration period score over the last 24 hours on Box Scale-11 pain and codeine/paracetamol with regard to the average daily pain score was -0.07 (95% CI, -0.67 to 0.54; P value not reported), demonstrating that buprenorphine plus paracetamol was non-inferior to codeine/paracetamol. every 7 days plus paracetamol 1,000 with a clinical diagnosis of OA followed by 12 weeks of score ranging from 0 (no pain) to Secondary: mg orally four times daily of the hip and/or knee with severe pain and assessment period 10 (pain as bad as you can imagine) In the per-protocol analysis, patients receiving buprenorphine plus paracetamol required 33% fewer supplemental analgesic medications compared to those receiving codeine/paracetamol.
-The treatment difference was -0.98 (95% CI, -1.55 to -0.40; vs taking the maximum Secondary: Daily number of P=0.002). codeine/ paracetamol 8/500 mg or 30/500 mg tolerated dose of paracetamol (four or more tablets of supplemental analgesic Fifty percent of patients in each treatment group required laxatives during the study (P value not reported). orally one or two tablets four times 500 mg tablets each day) medication, laxative use, sleep In the per-protocol analysis, the mean sleep disturbance score on the Medical Outcome Study-Sleep Scale decreased from 33.90±22.09 at baseline to 24.30±25.32 at the end of daily Supplemental parameters on the Medical Outcome Study-Sleep the study in the buprenorphine plus paracetamol group, while the score decreased from 41.8±28.6 to 32.9±26.1 in the codeine/paracetamol group (P value not reported). analgesic medication was Scale, time to achieve stable Patients receiving buprenorphine plus paracetamol reported improvement in sleep adequacy, with an increase in score from 50.80±25.35 at baseline to 62.50±28.26 at the
+Study and Drug Study Design Sample Size Study and Drug and and Study End Points Results Kegimen Demographics Duration doses before visit 1 disturbance and quality of sleep sleep between the buprenorphine and tramadol prolonged-release groups (P value not reported).
+Supplemental assessment, analgesic patient- There were statistically significant differences in favor of buprenorphine compared to medication was investigator-rated tramadol prolonged-release with regard to patient- and investigator-rated global permitted and global assessment of pain relief (P=0.039 and P=0.020, respectively). throughout the assessment of study. pain relief, patient Ninety of 128 patients (70.3%; 95% CI, 62 to 78) preferred a once-weekly patch as a Deve e e ( e e e e ) + e e e ( e preference and basic analgesic treatment for OA pain in the future.
+Paracetamol" up to safety There were no differences between the two treatment groups in the total number of 2,000 mg/uay was reported adverse events (P value not reported).
+The most commonly observed adverse alloweu. events in the huppenprohime group were pauses (30.4%) constinution (18.8%) and dizziness (15.9%) Conaghan et al AC MC OI N=220 Primary .
+Primary: oonagnan ot a PG, RCT Average pain In the ITT analysis, the treatment difference between buprenorphine plus paracetamol Buprenorphine , 10 weeks of score over the last and codeine/paracetamol with regard to the average daily pain score was -0.07 (95% CI, transdermal system Patients ≥60 titration 24 hours on Box -0.67 to 0.54; P value not reported), demonstrating that buprenorphine plus paracetamol 5 to 25 μg/hour years of age period Scale-11 pain was non-inferior to codeine/paracetamol. every 7 days plus with a clinical followed by score ranging paracetamol 1,000 diagnosis of OA 12 weeks of from 0 (no pain) to Secondary: mg orally four times of the hip and/or assessment 10 (pain as bad as In the per-protocol analysis, patients receiving buprenorphine plus paracetamol required daily knee with period you can imagine) 33% fewer supplemental analgesic medications compared to those receiving severe pain and o . codeine/paracetamol.
+The treatment difference was -0.98 (95% CI, -1.55 to -0.40; VS taking the Secondary: P=0.002). codoino/ tolorated doco tablets of Fifty percent of patients in each treatment aroun required layatives during the study (P naracetamol 8/500 of paracetamol supplemental value not reported) ma or 30/500 ma (four or more analgesic orally one or two 500 mg tablets medication.
+In the per-protocol analysis, the mean sleep disturbance score on the Medical Outcome tablets four times each dav) laxative use. sleep Study-Sleep Scale decreased from 33.90±22.09 at baseline to 24.30±25.32 at the end of daily , parameters on the the study in the buprenorphine plus paracetamol group, while the score decreased from - Medical Outcome 41.8±28.6 to 32.9±26.1 in the codeine/paracetamol group (P value not reported).
+Supplemental Study-Sleep analgesic Scale, time to Patients receiving buprenorphine plus paracetamol reported improvement in sleep medication was achieve stable adequacy, with an increase in score from 50.80±25.35 at baseline to 62.50±28.26 at the